OSInside/kiwi/doc/source/overview.rst

 Appliance
-   An appliance is a ready to use image of an operating system including a preconfigured application for a specific use case.
+   An appliance is a ready to use image of an operating system including a pre-configured application for a specific use case.
    The appliance is provided as an image file and needs to be deployed to, or activated in the target system or service.